Access to a data model's dimensional and hierarchical structures are key to building data visualizations, reports and queries.

-Dimensions correspond to tables that were imported from the datasource, and they are the highest level of structure within the data model.
-The Dimensions Tree consists of the data model's dimensions (red highlights below), which contain the model's hierarchies.
-When a dimension is expanded, the next level of the model's structure is exposed; this level is made up of the model's Member Hierarchies (green highlights).
+- Dimensions correspond to tables that were imported from the datasource, and they are the highest level of structure within the data model.

 Dimension Tree Features

-Depending on the way the data model was configured during the ETL, hierarchies may be organized into sub-folders within the dimensions.
-For instance, in the image below the Time Intelligence folder (red arrow below) in the Data dimension contains all the hierarchies generated by the Time Intelligence node.
+Depending on the way the data model was configured during in data modeling , hierarchies may be organized into sub-folders within the dimensions.
+For instance, in the image below the Time Intelligence folder (red arrow below) contains all the hierarchies generated by the Time Intelligence node.

-When working MS OLAP, Tabular, SAP HANA, and SAP BW models, hierarchies will be organized according to the structure in the datasource.
+When working MS OLAP, Tabular, SAP HANA, and SAP BW models, hierarchies will be organized according to the folder structures defined in those datasources.

 Measure Group Filtering